 All is not lost however.
-A dog from his last litter, Staffordshire King, was selected for the winning English team at the Home International Working Challenge, held at the 2025 Game Fair.
-No Brittany has achieved this distinction before.
+A dog from his last litter, Staffordshire King, was selected for the winning English team at the HPR International Working Challenge, held at the 2025 Game Fair.
+No Brittany had achieved this distinction before.
 Despite being only 20 months old he represented his country, and the breed, with honour.
 In September 2025 he followed this up by winning the Hungarian Viszla Club's Novice Grouse Trial, including the Guns Award.
+"Goofy", his pet name, has made continued progress at Working Tets through the summer of 2026, and will graduate on to the trialling field when the shooting season re-opens.
 Surely a Field Trial Champion in the making.
 Congratulations to him and his handler.

 We will be publicising Staffordshire King's working successes - and his eventual stud career